On This Page

 - Instruction, Universal Masking and PPE Recommendations (DOC) - Guidance on the use of personal protective equipment (PPE) in the classroom to ensure the safety of our faculty, staff and students during the COVID-19 pandemic.

 - Instructor Guide to Fall 2020 - This guide was developed to provide instructors with a compilation of resources available to prepare for the semester.

 - Learning Design and Instructor Development Recommendations - Recommendations from the learning design and instructor development teams regarding modes of instruction for fall 2020.

 Frequently Asked Questions

 Review the following frequently asked questions about in-person instruction.
-For additional information, read the general fall 2020 frequently asked questions.
+For additional information, read all frequently asked questions.

 If I require attendance as part of participation in the in-person course, can I subtract points if students don’t attend class?